metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `default` (Map of String) Default is an optional arbitrary JSON object that the variable may take if the JMESPath expression evaluates to nil
 - `jmes_path` (String) JMESPath is an optional JMESPath Expression that can be used to transform the variable.
 - `value` (Map of String) Value is any arbitrary JSON object representable in YAML or JSON form.

+<a id="nestedatt--spec--rules--mutate--targets--selector"></a>
+### Nested Schema for `spec.rules.mutate.targets.selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--rules--mutate--targets--selector--match_expressions"></a>
+### Nested Schema for `spec.rules.mutate.targets.selector.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.